mpinb/in_silico_framework/README.md

 ## 🔩 Installation

-Installation instructions can be found [here](https://mpinb.github.io/in_silico_framework/installation), but are also repeated below.
+Installation instructions can be found [here](https://mpinb.github.io/in_silico_framework/installation).